Learn how to spot the symptoms of deep vein thrombosis and pulmonary embolism before it’s too late.

 This blood backup can cause inflammation, leading to a fluid leak around the blood vessels and subsequent swelling.

 2. Leg Pain That Starts in Your Calf

 DVT can cause a heavy, aching pain in your leg, which often comes with tenderness on your calf, Dr. Hodgson says.

 “It can range from a dull ache—almost like a muscle soreness you get after working out—to a pretty severe pain,” Dr. Haurani says.
 “It just depends on which vein and the extent of the clot that’s in there.”

 Pain caused by DVT also tends to get worse when you stretch your toes upward, since your calf muscles are squeezing and pushing on the inflamed, irritated veins where the clot is.
-That’s why if your doctor suspects DVT, he or she will often have you stretch your toes, Dr. Haurani says.
+Your doctor might ask you to stretch your toes to check for DVT, Dr. Haurani says.

 3. Red or Discolored Skin on Your Leg

 In most cases of DVT, you won’t see anything at all.
 But in severe cases, you may see redness in the skin above the clot.
 That’s due to inflammation, Dr. Haurani says.